-COCs for drinking water are monitored at public water systems (PWS), including municipal and small PWSs.
-There are 41 PWSs in the Subbasin which serve potable water to small communities, schools, and rural businesses such as restaurants and wineries.
+COCs for drinking water are monitored at public water supply wells (PWS).
+There are 41 PWSs in the Subbasin.
 PWSs constitute part of the monitoring network for water quality in the Subbasin.
 In addition, the GSP identified 28 agricultural supply wells that are monitored for COCs under the Irrigated Lands Regulatory Program (ILRP) (see GSP Figure 7-4 [M&A, 2020]).